 Lauren started in Balerno Theatre Company when she was twelve years old.
 Her one and only performance on stage was when she was a fork, yes a fork, in Bonnie and the Beast!
 At that time her Gran was Front of House Manager, a job she did for over 10 years until 2015 when Lauren took over the reigns.
 She then went on to manage ticket sales as well and joined the committee in 2017.
 "I have always enjoyed being in the company on and off the stage.
 There is always a buzz when you are working, the ups and the downs, seeing all the effort and hard work put in by everyone then watching what always turns out to be an amazing show."

 Lorraine’s daughter Erin joined the company in August 2016 for the Wizard of Oz.
 As she was only six at the time, Lorraine stayed for rehearsals however it was apparent from day one that Erin was in good hands.
 “Everyone was so friendly and made both of us feel very welcome”.
 Watching the scenes evolve and enjoying the singing and dancing, Lorraine wanted to get more involved so she asked if she could help out.
 She was given responsibility for doing some of the younger Munchkins’ hair and also the many hairstyles of the “Wizard” himself!
 Before she knew it, she was asked to join the committee and she didn’t need any persuading.
-Lorraine is to be found working with the wardrobe ladies and also learning theatrical make-up.
-But having on-stage performance experience as a child, you never know, you may well see her in a future production if she can calm her nerves enough at the auditions!
+Lorraine choreographed last year’s production “Robin Hood & Bairns in the Wood” which she found both challenging but extremely rewarding.
 “It’s a privilege to be part of such an amazing company and watching Erin learn from so many talented people is reward in itself.”

 Lynn like most members of the committee, got 'drawn in' when her daughter successfully auditioned for a part in Oliver! back in 2012.
 Offering to help in Front of House then moving on to help with costumes in the next production. "...before you know it, your hand shoots up and you’re in...".
 Like some on the committee Lynn has no aspiration to be on stage but the buzz and excitement is infectious and she now plays an active role in lots of key areas.
 "Through the Company I've made new friends and gained a hobby which I thoroughly enjoy.
 It never ceases to amaze me the talent of the young, and not so young, people and being part of the team creating a show which dazzles audiences year after year is so rewarding."